spinnaker/spinnaker/docs/commands.md

 #### Parameters
  * `--options`: Get options for the specified field name.
 #### Subcommands
+ * `actuate`: Deploy/update the currently configured instance of Spinnaker to a selected environment.
  * `details`: Get details about your currently deployed Spinnaker installation.
  * `diff`: This shows what changes you have made since Spinnaker was last deployed.
  * `rollback`: Rollback Spinnaker to the prior version on a selected environment.
- * `run`: Deploy the currently configured instance of Spinnaker to a selected environment.

 ---
 ## hal deploy rollback

-Rollback Spinnaker to the prior version on a selected environment.
+This command attempts to rollback Spinnaker to the prior deployed version, depending on how you've configured your deployment.
+Local deployments have their prior packages installed and reconfigured, whereas Distributed deployments are rolled back via a headless 'bootstrap' deployment of Spinnaker, and don't suffer downtime.

 #### Usage
 ```